davep/goto-line-faster.el/README.md

 ## Commentary

-`goto-line-faster.el` provides a utility function that binds M-g followed by a number (1 through 9) to an invocation of goto-line with the number pre-populated in the input in the minibuffer.
+`goto-line-faster.el` provides a utility command that binds M-g followed by a number (1 through 9) to an invocation of goto-line with the number pre-populated in the input in the minibuffer.